pan-efs/My-Digital-Drone-Twin/README.md

 # Conda environment
 You need to create a new `conda` environment with all the essential `python` packages installed.
 You can create this environment from the provided `env.yml` file in this repository in the following way:
 - `conda env create -f env.yml`

+# Run unittests
+Use the above command `coverage run -m unittest discover && coverage report -m` to run the `unittests`.